 - to help young people realise that they can help tackle climate change by showing them how other climate champions have done so and; - to guide young people to write a story that can inspire others to become climate champions as well.

-Although the theme is on climate change, the sessions will also help students with their writing in school.
+Although the theme is on climate change, the sessions will also help students with their general writing as well.

 Students will: